 Parking In Residential Areas

 Any commercial use vehicle with capacity greater than one ton is prohibited from parking in residential areas.
-Such vehicles shall be parked on paved property that is commercially zoned.
-Trailers parked on the street in residential areas are prohibited.
+Such vehicles shall be parked on paved private property that is commercially zoned.
+Trailers* parked on the street in residential areas are prohibited.
 One utility trailer with bed length of 16 feet or less, without advertising on it, visible from public right-of-way may be parked on an all-weather surface.
 It shall be unlawful for any person to park any vehicle having a capacity of more than one (1) ton including, but not limited to, truck tractors, within six hundred (600) feet of a property zoned or used for residential purposes.
 Citations may be issued for vehicles parked in violation.

 Parking On All-Weather Surface

 The City of Killeen has adopted City ordinances for parking vehicles on private property to lessen congestion in the streets and to facilitate the flow of traffic throughout the city.
 The all-weather parking area and driveway shall consist of an asphalt or concrete surface.
 Vehicles parked in violation will be cited and will be required to be relocated to an all-weather surface.

-The City of Killeen allows owners of boats, motor homes, travel trailers, and recreational vehicles to be parked, in residentially-zoned areas, on an all-weather (asphalt or concrete) surface on the owner's property.
-Vehicles which are parked on the street, alley or encroach on public rights-of-way including sidewalks are prohibited and may be removed by the City.
+The City of Killeen allows owners of boats, motor homes, travel trailers, and recreational vehicles to be parked, in residentially-zoned areas, on an all-weather (asphalt or concrete) surface on the owner's private property.
+Vehicles* which are parked on the street, alley or encroach on public rights-of-way including sidewalks are prohibited and may be removed by the City.